 Haifa is unique among Israeli cities in a variety of ways, and this description can be extended to the city’s public transit.
 Haifa has Israel’s only and the Middle East’s first subway system, which has the additional distinction of being the smallest subway system in the world.
 Haifa also has Israel’s first bus rapid transit network and is even considering complementing these modes with cable cars.

 The Carmelit was opened in 1958.
 At 1.1 miles long with just 6 stations, it is the world’s smallest subway.
 However, this distinction has not garnered ridership, as annual ridership tallies only came out to about 732,000 passengers in 2012.
 This is because the city has expanded in such a way that the Carmelit does not serve the needs of most citizens.
 The system was closed in 1986 for an extensive renovation, and some suggested that it would not be worthwhile to reopen the subway, but the Carmelit did reopen in 1992.
 Since then, proposals have been made to expand the system, but none have come to fruition.
+Most recently, the Carmelit was shut down again after a fire at the Paris Square station caused significant damage to one of the trains and the tunnel.
+A request for tenders to repair the system has been issued but service is suspended until that work is tendered and completed.

 Buses within Haifa are operated solely by Egged.
 Following the opening of the HaMifratz and Hof HaCarmel bus stations on the city’s outskirts in 2002 and 2003 respectively, the old Central Bus Station at Bat Galim was closed and bus routes were reorganized to serve the new bus stations instead.
 In addition, intercity routes now terminate at these outlying terminals, so they do not have to run through the congested downtown to reach the old station.
 Combined with the Carmel Tunnels that opened underneath the city in 2010, this arrangement allows many passengers to bypass downtown and reach their destinations more directly.

 More recently, the Metronit, the Haifa area’s bus rapid transit system, opened to passengers on August 16, 2013.
 The 25 mile long network has three lines and extends to the suburbs of Kiryat Motzkin, Kiryat Ata, Kiryat Yam, Kiryat Hayim, and Kiryat Shmuel.
 The Metronit uses dedicated lanes with signal prioritization for much of its length.
 Passengers also pay their fares prior to boarding the buses, which reduces dwell times.
+Unlike the local intracity services that are operated by Egged, Metronit is operated by a subsidiary of the Dan Bus Company.

 Most Israeli public transportation does not operate during the Jewish Sabbath (sundown Friday to nightfall Saturday) or on Jewish holidays.
 However, Haifa is unique in offering limited bus service during Shabbat, and the Metronit’s Line 1 has the distinction of being the only 24/7 line in all of Israel.
 (However, there are exceptions to this, even the Haifa bus lines stop operating on Rosh Hashanah and Yom Kippur.)